Tennessine: Confirmation

 Decay chain of the atoms produced in the original experiment.
 The figures near the arrows describe experimental (black) and theoretical (blue) values for the lifetime and energy of each decay.
 Lifetimes may be converted to half-lives by multiplying by ln 2.

 All daughter isotopes (decay products) of element 117 were previously unknown; therefore, their properties could not be used to confirm the claim of discovery.
 In 2011, when one of the decay products (^{289}115) was synthesized directly, its properties matched those measured in the claimed indirect synthesis from the decay of element 117.
 The discoverers did not submit a claim for their findings in 2007–2011 when the Joint Working Party was reviewing claims of discoveries of new elements.

 The Dubna team repeated the experiment in 2012, creating seven atoms of element 117 and confirming their earlier synthesis of element 118 (produced after some time when a significant quantity of the berkelium-249 target had beta decayed to californium-249).
-The results of the experiment matched the previous outcome; the scientists then filed an application to register the element.
+The results of the experiment matched the previous outcome.
 In May 2014, a joint German–American collaboration of scientists from the ORNL and the GSI Helmholtz Center for Heavy Ion Research in Darmstadt, Hessen, Germany, claimed to have confirmed discovery of the element.
 The team repeated the Dubna experiment using the Darmstadt accelerator, creating two atoms of element 117.

 In December 2015, the JWP officially recognized the discovery of ^{293}117 on account of the confirmation of the properties of its daughter ^{289}115, and thus the listed discoverers — JINR, LLNL, and ORNL — were given the right to suggest an official name for the element.
 (Vanderbilt was left off the initial list of discoverers in an error that was later corrected.)